theluupe/theluupe-interview/README.md

 - GraphQL is becoming the standard for APIs, and something we can open up to other companies for integration purposes.
 - Using a custom server with Next.js allows us to run both SSR and our GraphQL API with one command, on a single instance.
 This eases development and deployments until we need to separate these into separate projects.

+You will find the actual activities and requirements once you run the app and go to the main page (`/`)

 ### Frontend